 Part III: Denial of Admission.
-This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause OHA to deny admission.
+This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause OHA to deny admission as well as the asset limitation for public housing.

 The program rules discussed within this plan are primarily those required by HUD.
 OHA is authorized under the Moving to Work (MTW) Demonstration program to develop and adopt reasonable policies and processes to explore and test innovative methods of delivering public housing assistance and supportive services to low-income families in Oakland.
 MTW policies and procedures may conflict with HUD regulatory requirements.
 Where no MTW policy or procedure exists, then standard public housing rules and regulations apply.